pAP3R/recur/README.md

 - Reactivating orders that are past due *should* work now
 - RIP, orders fired twice.
 Fixed via running with the `--no-reload` or `use_reloader=False` flags.
 Will migrate scheduler startup into `before_first_request()`
 - Added `misfire_grace_time=3600` to the `add_job()` calls due to a few misses (https://stackoverflow.com/questions/41428118/apscheduler-missing-jobs-after-adding-misfire-grace-time)
+- Changed `misfire_grace_time=3600` to `None`
+- Refactored / Consolidated a lot of the SQL stuff, probably more to go, but it makes it easier to manage overall
+- Added placeholders for order totals
+- Added a small `time.sleep(1)` to purchases to help obtain order details

 ## Todo: